 There are certain challenges even in data scaling for those who consider PostgreSQL.
 There is a strict upper limit actually for distributing the database after a single node.
 Of course, this affects functionality and makes MongoDB useful than PostgreSQL when both of them are compared.
 MongoDB is quite reliable and users are always free to distribute the database to a number of nodes.

 When it comes to flexibility, both these technologies are equally powerful.
 MongoDB makes use of Binary JSON for storing data.
 It is actually a binary representation and the documents which bear common structure are organized as collections.
-It is not always necessary that fields remain same for all the documents.
+It is not always necessary that fields remain the same for all the documents.
 Actually, they can vary largely depending upon the type of document.
 One of the best things is documents are self-describing.
 It basically means there is no need for you to mention their structure.
 Obviously, there are a lot of documents in a collection and in case the need to add a novel filed is felt, it can be done without affecting any other document.
-Also, there is no need to take the system offline and updating the system catalog.
-When it comes to PostgreSQL, it is necessary that you mention the structure of table prior to inserting the data.
+Also, there is no need to take the system offline and updating the system catalogue.
+When it comes to PostgreSQL, it is necessary that you mention the structure of the table prior to inserting the data.
 Although data can be collected and integrated but sometimes making changes to it is an expensive process.

 When it comes to JSON support, actually, PostgreSQL was one of the earlier and in fact, the oldest relational databases which introduce support for JSON.
 The primary aim was to enable the developers to store all their documents easily and reliably but a lot of issues where there some of which even exist today.
 It is because of the fact that the architecture of PostgreSQL is relational in nature.